-Current iterations of collaborative care as a system draw heavily from quality improvement strategies those for chronic illness, especially diabetes, and for depression.14 Many are conceptually based on the Chronic Care Model developed by Wagner and colleagues in 2001; an integrated system of interventions focused on patients with chronic illness (e.g., diabetes, asthma) moving along a continuum from minimal integration to fully integrated care.^{15,16} Collaborative care is based in primary care using a team-based care model with a care coordination function, often supported by health information technology infrastructure, and involving the patient often through self-management.
-However, there is a lack of consensus around which elements of a systems-based model are critical and which resources are necessary to support the model.
+Current iterations of collaborative care as a system draw heavily from quality improvement strategies those for chronic illness, especially diabetes, and for depression.
+14 Many are conceptually based on the Chronic Care Model developed by Wagner and colleagues in 2001; an integrated system of interventions focused on patients with chronic illness (e.g., diabetes, asthma) moving along a continuum from minimal integration to fully integrated care. (interventions integrated into primary care). ^{15,16} Collaborative care is based in primary care using a team-based care model with a care coordination function, often supported by health information technology infrastructure, and engaging the patient as a critically important member of the care team by providing resources for self-management support.
+However, implementation of collaborative care varies across settings and clinical contexts.
+There is no consensus approach regarding which elements of a systems-based model are critical and which resources are necessary to support the model that is applicable in all settings.
+The Enhanced Chronic Pain Care Resources Grid (Appendix E) provides an overview and explanation of resources needed to provide collaborative care for chronic pain.

-This workgroup developed standards for collaborative care specific to chronic pain and recommendations for addressing chronic pain.
-The workgroup's goal is a collaborative model of care for chronic pain centered on the patient and built on patient self-management in the context of a biopsychosocial model.
+This workgroup developed standards for collaborative care specific to chronic pain with life activity impacts and recommendations for addressing chronic pain with life activity impacts.
+The workgroup's goal is a collaborative model of care for persistent pain with life activity impacts centered on the patient and the patient's goals for resuming affected life activities and built on patient self-management in the context of a biopsychosocial model.